premcarver/3Aug/README_MRL.md

 ![example image](/images/example.png)

-Run below commands to run your projects.
+Command to run in local browser.
 Kindly note that for first time it will take few minutes to make build for you.
 ```sh
 $ ionic serve
 ```